p0p4k/vits2_pytorch/README.md

 ```

 ## Features
+- (08/07/2023 update - vits2_vctk_base.json and vits2_ljs_base.json are ready to train; multi-speaker and single-speaker models respectively)
 - (08/06/2023 update - dry run is ready; duration predictor will complete within next week)
 - (08/05/2023 update - everything except the duration predictor is ready to train and we can expect some improvement from VITS1)
 - (08/04/2023 update - initial codebaase is ready; paper is being read)